Devas/TicTacToe/README.md

 - Winning is announced in a message: Wygrywa O. O: 1 X: 0 (numbers are current points).
 DONE
 - Game is configurable:
     - Board dimensions: 3x3, 4x4, 99x101, etc. (user provides) DONE
-    - Winning condition has variable number of characters: 3, 4, 5, etc. (user provides)
+    - Winning condition has variable number of characters: 3, 4, 5, etc. (user provides) DONE
     - Game messages should have configurable target: console (System.out) or logs (for the sake of this exercise it’s OK to make it System.err), or external printer.
 DONE
     - before game starts it asks who goes first, O or X DONE
     - We are bi-lingual: Polish and English are fine.
 In future we want to add more languages: messages are to be read from a file for chosen language.
 Choosing the language depends on configuration variable.
 DONE